-DOE agrees that, pursuant to 10 CFR 429.60(b)(4), manufacturers may already provide supplementary instructions for the purposes of testing a basic model.
-DOE therefore has determined that the test procedure proposal that addresses commercial packaged boilers that cannot be tested at the specified inlet water temperature is duplicative and DOE is not adopting those provisions.
+Consistent with Weil-McLain's comments and based on its review of product literature, DOE is not aware of any commercial packaged boilers models that could not be tested using the 40 °F temperature rise and is therefore adopting this temperature rise for commercial packaged boilers that cannot be tested using the standard 100 °F temperature rise.
 Manufacturers may continue to provide supplementary instructions pursuant to 10 CFR part 429; however, these supplementary instructions do not supplant the requirements of the DOE test procedure.
 Manufacturers may, however, submit a petition for waiver for any commercial packaged boilers model that cannot be tested to the DOE test procedure pursuant to 10 CFR 431.401 on the grounds that that either the basic model contains one or more design characteristics that prevent testing of the basic model according to the prescribed test procedures or cause the prescribed test procedures to evaluate the basic model in a manner so unrepresentative of its true energy or water consumption characteristics as to provide materially inaccurate comparative data.

-Multiple stakeholders, including Bradford White, AHRI, Burnham, Lochinvar, Raypak, and Weil-McLain did not support DOE's proposed tolerance of ± 1 °F for the inlet and outlet water temperatures.
+Multiple stakeholders, including Bradford White, AHRI, Burnham, Lochinvar, Raypak, and Weil-McLain did not support DOE's proposed tolerance of ±1 °F for the inlet and outlet water temperatures.
 (Bradford White, No. 39 at p.
 3; AHRI, No. 46 at p.
 4, Public Meeting Transcript, No. 34 at p.
 47; Burnham, No. 40 at p.
 5; Lochinvar, No. 43 at p.
-1; Raypak, No. 47 at p.
+1; Raypak, Ño.
+47 at p.
 3; Weil-McLain, No. 41 at p.
-5) Burnham and Raypak suggested that the proposed tolerances would not improve the accuracy of efficiency measurements, and Weil-McLain suggested that using a tolerance of ± 2 °F would not impact the accuracy of the measurement compared to ± 1 °F because the actual temperature measured during the test is accounted for in the calculations for efficiency.
+5) Burnham and Raypak suggested that the proposed tolerances would not improve the accuracy of efficiency measurements, and Weil-McLain suggested that using a tolerance of ±2 °F would not impact the accuracy of the measurement compared to ±1 °F because the actual temperature measured during the test is accounted for in the calculations for efficiency.

 (Burnham, No. 40 at p.
 5; Raypak, No. 47 at p.
 3; Weil-McLain, No. 41 at p.
-5) Lochinvar, Weil-McLain, and Crown Boiler indicated that maintaining the water temperatures over the course of a test to within the proposed ± 1 °F band for the necessary water flow rates would be difficult or impossible.
+5) Lochinvar, Weil-McLain, and Crown Boiler indicated that maintaining the water temperatures over the course of a test to within the proposed ±1 °F band for the necessary water flow rates would be difficult or impossible.
 (Lochinvar, No. 43 at pp. 1, 7, Public Meeting Transcript, No. 34 at p.
 48; Weil-McLain, No. 41 at p.
 4; Crown Boiler, Public Meeting Transcript, No. 34 at p.
-48) Bradford White suggested that the average of the inlet and outlet water temperatures individually be held to a ± 1 °F tolerance through the test duration, while any given reading would have a tolerance of ± 2 °F. (Bradford White, No. 39 at p.
-3) AERCO suggested allowing the temperature to vary by more than ± 1 °F but conducting the test for 2 hours so that variations from the target temperature will not bias the result.
+48) Bradford White suggested that the average of the inlet and outlet water temperatures individually be held to a ±1 °F tolerance through the test duration, while any given reading would have a tolerance of ±2 °F. (Bradford White, No. 39 at p.
+3) AERCO suggested allowing the temperature to vary by more than ±1 °F but conducting the test for 2 hours so that variations from the target temperature will not bias the result.
 (AERCO, Public Meeting Transcript, No. 34 at p.
 51)

 DOE concurs with Weil-McLain's assessment that the calculations for efficiency use the actual temperature rise measured during the test and therefore maintaining the temperatures within certain tolerances is less important.
-DOE notes that the tolerances instead provide an additional verification that the system is operating at a steady-state.
-Moreover, while the water temperature immediately prior to entering the commercial packaged boiler must meet the described requirements the calculation for efficiency will continue to use the average of the water temperature measured upstream of the point at which the recirculating loop reenters the incoming water stream.
-The tolerance on this temperature therefore does not necessarily affect the temperature used in the efficiency calculations (unless a recirculating loop is not used).
-DOE is therefore not adopting the proposed temperature tolerances of ± 1 °F and is instead adopting tolerances from ANSI/AHRI Standard 1500-2015.
+DOE notes that the tolerances instead provide an additional verification that the system is operating at a steady-state and provide for a repeatable test procedure.
+DOE also acknowledges that keeping the outlet temperature of a large commercial packaged boiler within ±1 °F may pose technical challenges that are not justified given the use of the measured average temperature in the efficiency calculations.
+DOE is therefore not adopting the proposed temperature tolerances of ±1 °F and is instead adopting tolerances from ANSI/AHRI Standard 1500-2015.